ShreyaSinha08/Kony-Engagement-Service-Demo-Visualizer/README.md

-KonyEngagementService
+Kony Engagement Service
 ====================

 Application to showcase the featues of Kony Engagement Service:
 - Registering a user as an audience member
-- Subscribing to the email,push & sms messages.
+- Subscribing to the email, push and sms messages.

 # To run this app

 1. Download the project zip file.
-2. Unzip the project to any folder
+2. Unzip the project to any folder.
 3. Launch Kony Visualizer Enterprise version 7.0.
 4. Import the project by selecting the KonyMsgDemo folder.
-5. In the project, Go to js folder under modules and open 'configproperties.js' file
+5. In the project, Go to js folder under modules and open 'configproperties.js' file.
 6. Write down below required details in the space provided against each parameter in config.js file.
 	* kmsserverurl :  kony Engagement cloud instance url,
 	* senderID 	: clientID generated in google console for google cloud Engagement (applicable for android only).